 Once the Institute had defined its infectious disease control program it also became possible to devote resources to other kinds of problems in animal health.
 At the urging of John M. Olin '13, a major founding benefactor and the first chairman of the Institute's Advisory Council, Baker in 1965 launched a new program to study canine hip dysplasia.
 He recruited physiological chemist George Lust in 1968 to head the program, which has grown under his direction to encompass molecular and biochemical studies of the genetics and pathogenesis of this condition.
 The biochemistry of osteoarthritis, the inevitable consequence of hip dysplasia, has also become an important focus of investigation at the Institute.

 In the 1970's, immunology emerged as a separate discipline and an area of major interest in biomedical research.
 The Institute had always studied practical questions of immunology, such as response to vaccination, but the Institute's third decade saw a significant rise in basic research - and in funding from the National Institutes of Health.
 The transition was formalized with the recruitment of Douglas McGregor, a physician and immunologist from the Trudeau Institute, to lead the Institute into the post-Baker era.
 Robin Bell soon joined the faculty, followed in the early 1980's by Judy Appleton.
 Studies included fundamental questions of host-parasite interactions that have let to a better understanding of mechanisms of immunity that operate in the intestinal tract.
-Dr. Appleton continues to work with host-parasite interactions; Dr. Bell retired in the spring of 2004.
+Dr. Appleton transitioned to an administrative position in 2013; Dr. Bell retired in the spring of 2004.

 Doug Antczak, the former director of the Baker Institute, was also recruited to study basic immunological questions.
 His interest in the major histocompatibilty complex, or MHC, of the horse has driven his research for over 20 years.
 His studies of equine pregnancy have served to bridge the Institute's historical programs in infectious diseases and immunology with the new studies in genetics, reproduction, and developmental biology that developed in the 1990's.